Blue Institute takes interdisciplinary actions for resilient oceans & waters.

 39% of the global population (2.9 billion people) use a safely managed sanitation service.
 Most of these people (3 out of 5) live in urban areas.
 (WHO/UNICEF).
 It is estimated by 2050 85% of the global population will live in coastal areas.

-Our unique water-centric undergraduate “Blue Semester” program - the first cohort in 2022 will be comprised of hands on experiential learning drawing from cross-disciplinary fields integrating science, art, policy, engineering, humanities, economics, and technology, and mini-internships with area practitioners, agencies and organizations.
+Our long term vision is to house a unique water-centric undergraduate “Blue Semester” program - which will be comprised of hands on experiential learning drawing from cross-disciplinary fields integrating science, art, policy, engineering, humanities, economics, and technology, and mini-internships with area practitioners, agencies and organizations.
 The program will introduce students to the rapidly growing opportunities in the “blue economy" & to also create a generation of “water knowledge ambassadors" to better serve the world.
 Introductory level, advanced undergrad and graduate courses will be available.
 Are you a college student or know one who might be interested in participating?
 Contact us at firstname.lastname@example.org

-Community engagement offerings on water and climate change cover many disciplines such as the Seaweed & Algae panel, local authors community writing workshops, and "Words on Water" writing competition for World Oceans Day, community science panels, Women on Water lecture series, H20 STEM Community Conference.
+Community engagement offerings over the years on water and climate change cover many disciplines such as the Seaweed & Algae panel, local authors community writing workshops, and "Words on Water" writing competition for World Oceans Day, community science panels, Women on Water lecture series, H20 STEM Community Conference.
 K-12 special curriculum events for children, and future educational support for teachers through hands-on research focused workshops are being developed.
-We are the happy recipient of a significant and valuable gifts of numerous tethered ROV's (remote operated vehicles) and look forward to having students try these out in the water when covid allows.
+We are the happy recipient of a significant and valuable gifts of numerous tethered ROV's (remote operated vehicles) and look forward to having students try these out in the water.

 Collaboration is one of our most important ideals.
 As the planning progresses on our residential campus we welcome growing our partnerships with academic institutions, government agencies, NGOs and philanthropic companies.
 We believe strongly in the open access campus philosophy, creating a Blue Innovation Center that will be easily accessible to all.

 Also in planning are cross-generational collaborations through classroom and onsite experiential learning incorporating schools, community, and senior citizen area programs.
-We are particularly excited to be currently working with students from UMass Dartmouth, Northeastern University as well as the MET School in Newport, Rhode Island.
-At the end of the day its all about the next generation!
+We are particularly excited to work with students from from as young as Harwich kindergarten, to virtual internships with the MET School in Newport, Rhode Island, to university students from UMass Dartmouth and Northeastern University helping us design programming.